PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

   <div class="lesson-grid">
     <article class="entry-card">
-      <p class="card-label">What Is Realistic</p>
+      <p class="card-label">Dry Deposition</p>
       <p>
-        In this lecture, we choose vegetation as the realistic surface example.
+        Ozone dry deposition can occur on vegetation, soil, water, snow, building surfaces, and other lower-boundary surfaces.
-        A wheat canopy is useful because recent field studies report measured ozone deposition fluxes and deposition velocities.
+        The wheat-canopy paper below is only one literature example for learning how to find a deposition velocity.
       </p>
     </article>

     <article class="entry-card">
-      <p class="card-label">What Is Only Practice</p>
+      <p class="card-label">Emission</p>
       <p>
-        A direct ozone emission source is usually not the realistic baseline for a Chapman case.
+        Surface ozone is usually not emitted directly.
+It is mainly produced photochemically from precursors such as
-        If we add one in class, it should be labeled as an artificial training source for learning how an emission term works.
+        <code>NOx</code> and <code>VOCs</code>.
+In a Chapman-only exercise, direct <code>O3</code> emission is therefore an artificial training source.
       </p>
     </article>

     <article class="entry-card">
-      <p class="card-label">What Needs Care</p>
+      <p class="card-label">Wet Deposition</p>
       <p>
-        Wet deposition is most useful for soluble or scavenged species.
+        Wet deposition removes species by cloud water and precipitation.
-        Ozone is not the cleanest wet-deposition example, so for a strict Chapman baseline it is reasonable to keep wet deposition off and explain why.
+        It is important for soluble or efficiently scavenged species, but it is not a useful main sink for the simple Chapman <code>O3</code> example.
       </p>
     </article>
   </div>